still-standing/running-adventures/_posts/story/2019-01-01-the-start-post.markdown

 * This evening will be referred as the **Killer BaBa Night**.

 * Sad sad news, the restaurant removed the rum bab from its menu...
-Customers were complaining about the rum bab side effects such as liver failure and cirrhosis.
+Customers were complaining about the rum baba side effects...